 The tourist office is located in the center of town at a unique square with a tiled fountain and all trees wrapped in colorful embroidery: A "Kodak" moment.

 When you walk into town from the ship there is a nice promenade along the water.
 On the Promenade there are several tour vendors that sell all kinds of tours (boats and otherwise).
+Many kayak tours, in general 2.5 hours, you're able to kayak under arches and into caves and sinkholes and of course go for a swim.

 Public transport in Portimao.